 - As noted by Bartlett, 2012, there is very little scientific evidence about firebrand movement during bushfires in radiata plantations under varying fire weather conditions.
 Under high Forest Fire Danger Indices, a bushfire burning in radiata pine will deposit significant ember loads downwind of the fire front.
 The issue of firebrand attack needs to be soundly considered in all strategies and opportunities.
 Also important is consideration of measures for containment of bushfires over the range of bush fire danger indices. - At low humidity Radiata pine bark is quite flammable and can carry fire up a pruned stem into dead fuel suspended in the canopy.
 Small platelets of bark can produce A large number of firebrands.
 These may carry several meters starting spot fires under windless conditions but at higher intensities are burnt out in the convection column before ejection.
 With the collapse of the convection column, say at a fuel break, firebrands of bark platelets are blown directly out of the forest and cause a heavy ignition load on adjacent houses as described by Bartlett.

-Long-distance spotting is rarely observed in plantation fire - some reports have attributed LD spotting to cones which is unlikely.
-Firebrands that can travel > 5km are most likely from the bark of eucalypts imbedded in the plantations or immediate surrounds (P Cheney, pers comm 2020).
+Long-distance spotting is rarely observed in plantation fire some reports have attributed LD spotting to cones which is unlikely.
+Firebrands that can travel > 5km are most likely from the bark of euca 2020). alypts imbedded in the plantatio ns or immedia te surrounds (F P Cheney, pers co mr

-d.
-Is there a need to review strategies and opportunities for improved bushfire pine plantation protection across Australia?
+4. Appendix 4.
+Is there a need to review strategies and opportunities for improved bushfire plantation protection across Australia?

-There is never going to be a perfect solution for pine plantation protection from bushfires, nor indeed any form of vegetated land use.
-However, at this time, it appears to be a good time to review all the potential opportunities and strategies in relation to pine plantation protection.
+There is never going to be a perfect solution for pine and hardwood plantation protection from bushfires, nor indeed any form of vegetated land use.
+However, at this time, it appears to be a good time to review all the potential opportunities and strategies in relation to pine and hardwood plantation protection.